 A traffic ticket attorney may be able to help you avoid conviction.

-- Excessive speeding of 11 miles or more over the limit
+- Excessive speeding, typically 11 miles per hour or more over the limit

 Potential Consequences of Misdemeanor Offenses